 The Lake is the heart of Starfield, and the Lake Pavilion is a very special place on the Lake.
 It rests on piers over the waters of Starfield Lake, and invites Wine Club members to experience the serenity and life of the lake.
 The Pavilion is exclusively open to Wine Club members.
-Tables may be reserved by appointment.
-On warm days the open-air pavilion provides a shady spot to share bottle of wine and a picnic lunch with friends, or just to rest for a moment while enjoying views of the forest and vineyard.
+On warm days the open-air pavilion provides a shady spot to share a bottle of wine with friends, or just to rest for a moment while enjoying views of the forest and vineyard.

 Starfield Lake offers soaring views of the Foothills, a shady trail that winds through azaleas, rhododendrons, hydrangeas and dogwoods, and a backdrop of vineyards that produce many of the robust red wines at Starfield.
 During summer, the lakeshore is ablaze with hundreds of hardy water lilies, water irises and bog plants.
 No visit is complete without a walk around Starfield Lake!